Back to prior page

 "Following information to be held strictly confidential - if you please.
 Thanks.
 R. L."

-Some of you know that I've been trying to confirm the lineage of Chief Thunder Cloud / Victor Daniels for some time.
-Nearly a year ago, I had obtained a copy of Daniels' death certificate from the Ventura County Recorder (in California).
+Some years ago, I obtained a copy of Victor Daniels' death certificate from the Ventura County Recorder (in California).
 That death certificate had his social security number listed, and I requested info from the Social Security Administration under the Freedom Of Information Act (FOIA).
 A copy of Daniels' January 12, 1937 application is above, and it shows his employer as RKO ... and he lists himself as Cherokee and born in Arizona.

 However, several genealogy websites purchase a copy of the Social Security Death Index (SSDI) and periodic updates, and make it available on the Internet for free searches.
 I believe that the current routine is for the funeral directors to report ALL deaths to the Social Security Administration.
 However, in the "old days", I believe the rule was to notify Social Security only when the family filed for the Social Security Death Benefit (this is the burial allowance which is currently about $250.00).